 Tyonek is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Tyonek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Tyonek doesn't have a public transportation system that people use for their commute.

 In terms of college education, Tyonek ranks among the least educated cities in the nation, as only 2.96% of people over 25 have a bachelor's degree or advanced degree.